 Two Requirements Before Receiving Letters

-Being named in a will as the personal representative does not automatically grant authority to manage the estate.
-Arizona law requires the appointee to formally qualify before the court issues letters of appointment.
-The process has two parts, and both must be completed.
+Being named in a will as the personal representative does not grant authority right away.
+The appointee must formally qualify before the court issues letters of appointment.
+The probate process has two parts, and both must be done.

 Prior to receiving letters, a personal representative shall qualify by filing with the appointing court any required bond and a statement of acceptance of the duties of the office.